ajones239/cmpe172-grp7-ecommerce_site/README.md

 ### 5. Create Admin User

-- Run this on chrome: http://localhost:5000/api/users/createadmin
+- Run this to create admin: http://localhost:5000/api/users/createadmin
-- It returns admin email and password
+- It creates an admin account with username and password

-### 6. Login
+### 6. Login As Admin

 - Run http://localhost:3000/signin
-- Enter admin email and password and click signin
+- Enter admin email and password and sign in

 ### 7. Create Products

 - Run http://localhost:3000/products
-- Click create product and enter product info